tgchacko/Sentiment-Analysis/README.md

 **Libraries**

 Below are the links for details and commands (if required) to install the necessary Python packages:

-Below are the links for details and commands (if required) to install the necessary Python packages:
 - **pandas**: Go to [Pandas Installation](https://pypi.org/project/pandas/) or use command: `pip install pandas`
 - **numpy**: Go to [NumPy Installation](https://pypi.org/project/numpy/) or use command: `pip install numpy`
 - **matplotlib**: Go to [Matplotlib Installation](https://pypi.org/project/matplotlib/) or use command: `pip install matplotlib`